nadethoughts/Aetheria/World/Locations/Verdant Strand/New Penmaris/New Penmaris.md

 - Citizens report strange, glowing fissures along the island’s cliffs, possibly linked to residual magical energy from the Flaming Retribution.
 - Refugees from destroyed settlements are arriving with dire warnings of threats that could strike the city, giving the PCs reason to investigate.
 - Pirate or monster attacks on the busy harbor increase tensions, requiring adventurers to protect the city’s trade.

+## Tidewatch Ward Reclamation

+One year after the [[Flaming Retribution]], Tidewatch Ward remains sealed behind walls and magical wards.
+Reclaimers sent by the Iron Tide Regiment established the [[Salty Dog]] as a base, contacted the [[The Verdant Strand/Iron Tide (Coralmarked)|Coralmarked]], disrupted Stormcaller rituals, and reached the [[Temple of Miraine]].

+The central mystery is [[The Pearl]], a weather artifact beneath the temple that may have helped preserve the island during the Retribution.
+The ward also contains valuable [[Coralite]], Pearlbound dead, sentient dock automatons, and active [[The Verdant Strand/Tidecutters|Tidecutter]] forces.